pmario71/obsidian-cloudsync/docs/aws.md

 ## Sign in to AWS Management Console
    - Make sure you have an AWS account with appropriate permissions
-   - You can use an existing S3 bucket (skip to [Configure CORS for your S3 bucket](#configure-cors-for-your-s3-bucket)) or create a new S3 bucket
+   - You can use an existing S3 bucket
 ![](img/AWS01.png)

 ![](img/AWS02.png)